Skip to main content

 When the claim needs citations

-Choose Atlas when you already have sources and need to synthesize them with citations.
-This lane fits analysis that needs a theme table, source separation, conflicting evidence, cited passages, saved notes, or a knowledge map for review.
+Choose Atlas when you have the sources and need a cited theme table, separate views, contrary evidence, checked notes, or a map.

 When the stakes are low